dmc-2016/dmc/README.md

 The lab assignments may be edited and developed during the course of the semester.
 Therefore, it is very important that before you begin any assignment you first pull in any changes from the main project into your fork.
 Unfortunately this is not possible through the Github Desktop interface, but can be easily done with a few lines in the Git Shell, which allows you to enter git commands directly.

-First, make sure there are not any uncommited changes in your repo (the left pane says 'No changes').
+First, make sure there are not any uncommitted changes in your repo (the left pane should say 'No changes').
 Next, open the Git Shell by clicking the setup icon in the top right corner, and select `Open in Git Shell`.

 -